Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Introduction

 In here, we present an algorithm to rigorously compute the electromagnetic response from structures that are periodic in two dimensions and layered in the remaining third dimension.
 The building blocks of the periodic structures are described by T-matrices \cite{waterman1965}, which allows the consideration of particles of any shape, and even molecules and molecular ensembles \cite{fernandez-corbaton2020}.
 In addition to structures periodic in two dimensions, thick bulks of three-dimensional periodic structures can be simulated efficiently, bridging several orders of magnitude from the size of the single building block to the bulk material.
 The only assumption that we need to formulate this algorithm is the 2D periodicity of the planar arrays of scatterers.
 Each of them must be reproducible by the repetition of a unit cell on a Bravais lattice.
 The unit cell may contain different kinds of individual particles.
 Along the third dimension of the layered structure, however, each layer might consists of different scatterers or it can consist of a slab made from a homogeneous medium.
 Still, all layers are required to share the same periodicity.

-Unique to our formulation is to use solutions of the Helmholtz wave equation with well-defined helicity as the basis set \cite{birula1996,fernandez-corbaton2012}.
-It enables the straightforward consideration of chiral media \cite{lakhtakia1994} for the objects described by the T-matrices, for the embedding media, and for any additional layers.
+Our formulation uses solutions of the Helmholtz wave equation with well-defined helicity as the basis set \cite{birula1996,fernandez-corbaton2012}.
+This enables the straightforward consideration of chiral media \cite{lakhtakia1994,bohren1974} for the objects described by the T-matrices, for the embedding media, and for any additional layers.
+We show the ability to handle chiral media in an example where spheres are used for enhancing the circular dichromism signal of a chiral medium.
 The analytic expressions for multi-scattering processes described by T-matrices \cite{mishchenko1996}, and the use of methods for rapid convergence of lattice sums \cite{kambe1967}, makes the algorithm two to three orders of magnitude faster than finite element methods.
 We show such speed-up factor in an exemplary application, where we perform an exhaustive parametric study of nano-structured anti-reflective coatings for solar cells.